 Holy crap people!
 It’s HERE.
 It’s FINALLY here.
-The movie about White Plains, New York’s legendary haunted Buckout Road is FINALLY coming out.
+The Buckout Road movie, about White Plains, New York’s legendary haunted Buckout Road is FINALLY coming out.

 AND IT LOOKS SERIOUSLY EPIC!!!!!

 If you don’t know what Buckout Road is, it’s a road that joins White Plains and West Harrison which has several scary legends attached to it.

 You can learn all about it on Westchester Woman here:

 Yup, flesh-eaters, witches, and the vindictive murder of a lover.
 It's some pretty spooky stuff.

 You can check out bedofnailz.com the complete website on Buckout Road which also came out with a book on the street's haunted history.